zzz0906/LeetCode/README.md

 I use std to solve this problem.

 Later when I face basic calculator III I will do it by myself.

+## 230. Kth Smallest Element in a BST

+Given a binary search tree, write a function kthSmallest to find the kth smallest element in it.

+Interesting! left root right is the order of

+Transfer the BST to array first?

+STD use a count to count the number of nodes we traverse!

+L L L L L ROOT RIGHT LEFT LEFT LEFT ROOT RIGHT => keep the inorder!

+This method is so clever!